 1897 Washburn - Lyon and Healy - Presentation Guitar

 Incredible rare Vintage 1897 Washburn Lyon and Healy era deluxe Brazilian Rosewood Presentation Parlor guitar in Near Mint condition.
 Only a very few of these still in existence.
-Indeed, we've only seen one other example in over 50 years of dealing guitars.
+Indeed, we've only seen two other examples in over 50 years of dealing guitars, one was Joan Baez' oft played guitar, the other was played by Roy Clark.
 This fantastically beautiful instrument is a collector grade guitar with only superficial small handling pecks and no breaks or issues of any kind.
 It came strung with silk & nylon strings and played great with a fine loud, dark, and throaty woody voice and great playability and action up and down the fretboard.
 This is truly an exceptional guitar!

 The instrument features a 24 1/4" scale length, a 1 7/8" nut, a 12 3/8" wide lower bout, 8 3/4" upper bout, and body depth of 4 1/8" at the endpin and 3 1/4" at the neck block.
 There is consistent fine checking on the nitrocellulous lacquer finish which has aged to a lovely amber hue.
 The only marks on this are a few very minor small nicks and scratches but there is no real playwear evident on the body or the fretboard.
 The entire guitar consistently green glowed properly throughout under a blacklight with no finish issues at all.
 The guitar plays great with about 3/32" string height at the 12th fret and fine action overall up and down the fretboard.